 What happens if my dog fouls in a public place?

 We encourage all dog owners to clean up after their dog has fouled in a public place, as dog fouling is unpleasant and poses a public health risk.
-If your dog fouls in a public place and you do not clean it up and you will be breaking a Dog Control Order under the Anti-social Behaviour, Crime and Policing Act 2014.
+If your dog fouls in a public place and you do not clean it up and you will be breaking a Public Spaces Protection Order under the Anti-social Behaviour, Crime and Policing Act 2014.

 If an authorised officer witnesses you not cleaning up after your dog, you will be given a fixed penalty of £75.
 If you refuse to pay the fixed penalty you may be taken to court; be fined up to £1000 plus costs and receive a criminal record.
 You should pay the fine within 14 days at any of our customer service centres at Thrapston, Rushden or Oundle.
 Payments can also be made by post (cheques only), via the telephone using a credit or debit card or online.